monzee/vanilla/README.md

 // fragment launch code somewhere
 ~~~

-The fragment and activity can share the same store by scoping the store to the
+The fragment and activity can share the same store backend by scoping the store to the
 host activity and using the same key:

 ~~~java